Costa Mesa Hit and Run Lawyers

 In the event that someone was killed, there will be an additional sentence of two, three or four years in prison.

 It’s also important to note that no matter who caused the accident, any driver who flees the scene may be prosecuted for hit and run charges.
-A criminal defense attorney however, may be able to reduce these charges.
+A Costa Mesa hit and run attorney however, may be able to reduce these charges.

 As a state mandate, all drivers at an accident scene will need to contact law enforcement, submit their identifying documents such as the vehicle registration and driver’s license.
 In addition, if someone is injured, the able party must do all that is reasonable to contact emergency personnel for medical assistance.

 If you’re facing Hit and Run charges, our Costa Mesa attorneys may be able to help you.
 Whether you are innocent, guilty, or somewhere in between, you can count on our legal professionals to provide you with top-level attorney services to protect your rights.

 Call (844) 285-9559 to speak with one of our Costa Mesa hit and run attorneys for up to one hour for free.